tsobe/lobiani/README.md

 - As a customer I want to cancel the purchase if I changed my mind
 - As a customer I want to fill billing and shipping information so that I can be charged and product is deilvered
 - As a customer I want to see recommended products based on my purchase history so that suggestions are personalized for me
+- As a courrier I want to update delivery status so that customers see the progress

 # Resources
 - [Microservices, bounded context, cohesion.
 What do they have in common?](https://hackernoon.com/microservices-bounded-context-cohesion-what-do-they-have-in-common-1107b70342b3)